-What is a truck speed limiter?
+What is truck speed limiter?

 A driver may drive up to 11 hours in a consecutive 14 hour work period.
 Time spent waiting to be loaded, unloaded, stopping for fueling, meal breaks, clearing shipments through customs etc. is counted in a driver’s 14 hour work period.
 Breaks during the 14 hour consecutive work period do not extend the time on duty.
 A driver must take 10 hours off duty as rest following the 14 hour work period.
 During a 7 day work cycle, a driver may count a maximum of 60 hours on duty driving time.
-There must be a break of 34 hours before the commencement of a new 7 day work cycle.
+There must break of 34 hours before the commencement of new 7 day work cycle.
 (Source: U.S. Federal Motor Safety Administration (FMCSA) Jan.
 2004)